Are you after some miniature fish that are also full of personality?

 From my experience, a healthy school of Boraras brigittae should have at least 12 specimens.

-This schooling behavior makes it possible to put more Chili Rasbora fish in tanks that do not have long vertical lengths.
+This schooling behavior makes it possible to put more Chili Rasbora fish in tanks that do not have long horizontal lengths.

 Expected lifespan with proper care